- NACUANET culture is kind and gentle

-- Subject Line– Limit your postings to one subject at a time and include a meaningful “subject line”.
-This makes responses more relevant and makes finding your message in search results much easier.
+- Subject Line – Limit your postings to one subject at a time and include a meaningful “subject line”.
+This makes responses more relevant and makes finding messages in search results much easier.

-- Consider the Audience – Ask whether your message is of interest to the entire membership or whether it would be better directed at a more specific group.
+- Consider the Audience – Ask whether your message is of interest to the entire membership or whether it would be better directed to a more specific NACUANET community.
 If you aren’t already a member of that group, you can join it.
-You can view a list of NACUANET’s groups here.
-You may also want to identify a few members from the Member Directory (for example, if you have a state-specific question) who may be best situated to answer a question.
+You can view a list of NACUANET’s communities here.
+You may also want to identify a few NACUA members from the Member Directory (for example, if you have a state-specific question) who may be best situated to answer a question.

 - Anonymous postings are not completely anonymous; use them sparingly

 - Use Only When Necessary – Consider the good of the NACUANET community and the archival value of NACUANET before posting anonymously.
 Anonymous posts are appropriate only when either (a) the sensitivity of the subject matter or (b) the protection of your client precludes disclosing your identity.
 Otherwise, please include your name with your post.

 - No Anonymous Requests for Referrals – Posters requesting a referral must sign their name and all responses must go directly to the poster rather than through NACUANET.
 Additional members wishing to see the responses may contact the original poster.

 - Not Truly Anonymous – As stated in Protocol 3, above, messages posted “anonymously” are not completely anonymous.